Prevention of Sexual Harassment | 5 Min Read

-- Prevention of Sexual harassment Policy– Although the Act only protects women, organizations can frame a gender neutral policy to promote an inclusive working environment.
-A diverse and inclusive workforce that encompasses a range of generations, gender, ethnicities and cultural diversity encourages optimal productivity.
+Prevention of Sexual harassment Policy– Although the Act only protects women, organizations can frame a gender-neutral policy to promote an inclusive working environment.
+A diverse and inclusive workforce that encompasses a range of generations, gender, ethnicities and cultural diversity encourage optimal productivity.

 External Consultant- It is mandated by the Act that each organization has an External Member on its Internal Committee.
 What should you look for in an external member?
 Sexual harassment complaints may lead to serious and grave liability, including punitive damages if complaints are dealt with inappropriately.
 Organizations should seek an external legal counsel or be affiliated with organizations that are informed and aware of the legal implications related to sexual harassment.